Cherreads

 She shakes her head fast.
 "No, Elle.
 Never.
 I would never betray you."

 Camila swallows hard.
 "I know you, Elle.
-If you'd known, you'd have panicked, done something rash.
+If you knew, you'd panic, do something rash.
 And he already knows too much.
-He's just outside.
+He's outside at the moment.
 I can't risk him overhearing."

 A chill settles in my chest.
 If Damian thinks he can manipulate me through her, he's completely wrong.